tugrulz/tugrulz.github.io/index.md

 ## Preprints
 - Opinion Mining from YouTube Captions Using ChatGPT: A Case Study of Street Interviews Polling the 2023 Turkish Elections
-- #TeamFollowBack - Detection and Analysis of Follow Back Accounts
 - Toxic Synergy Between Hate Speech and Fake News Exposure

 ## Teaching